Legislative & Industry Information

-To operate a crane in New Jersey you need to submit certain documents including a copy of you Nationally Accredited Crane Certification.
+To operate a crane you need to submit certain documents including a copy of your Nationally Accredited Crane Certification.

 This page is where we post news articles of interest to heavy equipment operators in the state of New Jersey as we see them.
 Some of these articles will be accident or citation reports , while others may be new initiatives by OSHA that are happening specifically in New Jersey.